 When you register a domain with Squarespace, it's set to renew automatically each year to keep your site running smoothly.
-We'll charge the same credit card you have on file for your site.
+We'll charge the credit card you have on file for your site.

 If we can't charge your card, your domain will expire and disconnect from your site.
 Eventually, your registrar, either Squarespace Domains LLC or Tucows, will reclaim the domain.

-This is a guide on how your Squarespace Domain renews and what to do if it’s suspended or expired.
+This is a guide on how your Squarespace domain renews and what to do if it’s suspended or expired.

 Before you begin

 - If you have a third-party domain connected to your site, this guide doesn't apply to you.
-Your domain provider manages billing for your domain.
+Your domain provider manages the billing for your domain.

 - If you're cancelling your site and want to retain ownership of your domain, visit What to do with your domain if you leave Squarespace.